qualifier-workshop/qualifier-workshop.github.io/index.md

 We are guest editing a special issue of the Journal of Systems and Software on the same themes of the workshop: <a href="https://www.sciencedirect.com/journal/journal-of-systems-and-software/about/call-for-papers#quality-in-software-architecture">Quality in Software Architecture</a>.
 The deadline is on <strong>May 30, 2024</strong>, but we are already accepting submissions.
 Submissions will be processed and start the reviewing process as soon as they arrive, without waiting for the submission deadline.
 </p>

+# Program

+TBD

+## Keynote

+__Title__ Evaluating Architectural Quality in the Cloud Era

+__Abstract__

+As software architecture continues to evolve, the methods used to assess its quality often lag behind.
+Traditional metrics such as coupling and cohesion are now gaining traction among practitioners, but their practical application remains murky.
+This often forces many to rely on intuition rather than structured assessment.
+In this keynote, we will explore the current methodologies for evaluating architectural quality and discuss potential barriers to their adoption by practitioners.
+Join us as we delve into the challenges and future directions in measuring the efficacy of software architectures in the cloud-centric world.

+__Bio__

+Davide Taibi is a full Professor at the University of Oulu.
+His research is mainly focused on cloud-native systems, where he is working on the identification and reduction of Technical debt, especially in the case of migration from monolithic to cloud-native applications.
+He is investigating processes, and techniques for developing Cloud Native applications, identifying cloud-native specific patterns and anti-patterns.
+Davide is also supporting local companies to keep their software maintenance under control, by applying continuous quality monitoring techniques and by supporting them in spotting DevOps antipatterns.
+Find out more on www.taibi.it

 ## Call for paper

 ##### Themes and goals